-The increasing diversity and enhanced mobility of people strongly affect healthcare systems and hospitals: people on the move face greater health risks, suffer from conditions not commonly found in Europe and have different expectations concerning health services.
+The increasing diversity and enhanced mobility of people strongly affect healthcare systems and hospitals: people on the move face greater health risks, suffer from conditions not commonly found in Europe, and have different expectations concerning health services.

-The Migrant-friendly Hospitals project aimed at compiling practical knowledge and instruments in order to face the health needs of migrant population.
-One major strategy to test feasibility of becoming a migrant-friendly and culturally competent organisation was implementation and evaluation of three selected sub-projects in the diverse reality of European hospitals, with the local implementation financed by hospital funds, but supported in a European benchmarking process.
+The Migrant-friendly Hospitals project aimed at compiling practical knowledge and instruments in order to face the health needs of the migrant population.
+One major strategy to test the feasibility of becoming a migrant-friendly and culturally competent organisation was the implementation and evaluation of three selected sub-projects in the diverse reality of European hospitals, with the local implementation financed by hospital funds, but supported in a European benchmarking process.

 Experiences and results were presented at the final conference “Hospitals in a Culturally Diverse Europe” in Amsterdam.
 Recommendations for policies, hospitals, and other stakeholders were launched as “Amsterdam Declaration towards Migrant Friendly Hospitals in an ethnocultural diverse Europe”.
 A Task Force on Migrant Friendly Hospitals was established in the framework of the WHO Network on Health Promoting Hospitals.